Thanksgiving Day Disaster: Background

-After the 1903 game, the event's location would alternate between the two schools' campuses.

 The disaster

 On the day of the 1900 game, the San Francisco and Pacific Glass Works company had just opened a new building across 15th Street from the stadium.
 Because the factory was brand new, only one furnace was active that day.
 The remaining furnaces were not scheduled to start until the following Monday.
 The furnace was 30 by 60 ft and was filled with 15 ST of molten glass with a temperature of 3000 °F. It was enclosed by a series of binding rods that resembled croquet hoops.

 The kickoff took place at 2:30 p.m. with a crowd of 19,000 spectators watching in the stadium, with thousands more watching in the street.
 A group of 500 to 1000 people who did not want to pay $1 for a ticket gathered on the factory's roof to watch for free.
 Factory employees tried to phone the police to turn back the crowd but were instead told to speak to the game's lieutenant.
 However, the officers stationed at the stadium denied them entry.

 The peak of the factory's roof was topped by a ventilator which ran the length of the building, and was not intended to hold the weight of hundreds of people.
 Approximately 20 minutes after kickoff, the ventilator roof collapsed due to the excessive load.

 Of the hundreds of people on the roof, at least 100 people fell four stories to the factory floor.
 Sixty to 100 more people fell directly on top of the furnace, the surface temperature of which was estimated to be around 500 °F. Had the people broken through the furnace, their bodies would have been consumed by the molten glass.
 Many of the spectators were pinned by the binding rods to the surface of the furnace, making escape more difficult.
 Fuel pipes were also severed, spraying many victims with scalding hot oil.
 The fuel also ignited, setting many bodies on fire.
 Factory employees worked to remove bodies from the furnace, using metal poles to poke bodies out of reach.

 Despite the incident, the game continued, with Stanford winning.